Education policy | Gerald R. Ford School of Public Policy

 Michigan Education Data Center

-Helping to answer important questions such as if waiting a year to start kindergarten leads to better outcomes, the Michigan Education Data Center (MEDC) houses 5 million education records from across the state of Michigan.
-More than 70 research projects use the data, focusing on early childhood education, school choice and mobility, literacy, P-20 pathways, and college success.
+Does waiting a year to start kindergarten lead to better outcomes?
+What's the ROI of public schools?
+The Michigan Education Data Center (MEDC) houses 5 million education records from across the state of Michigan.
+More than 120 research projects use the data, focusing on early childhood education, school choice and mobility, literacy, P-20 pathways, and college success.

 Learn more